What Is Frame Damage On A Car?

 Frame damage (also known as structural damage) is when your vehicle's structural integrity is compromised.
 Here's how you can tell if your car has it.

-What is frame destruction on a car?
+What is frame demolition on a car?

 Thankfully, in this practical guide, we’ll cover everything you need to know about frame damage.

-Initially, we will examine the most common frame type, which is unibody.
+Initially, we will examine the most prevalent frame type, which is unibody.
 After that, we’ll analyze what factors determine if your car experiences frame damage, and the cost you might incur to fix it.

 Let’s get the basics down first!